top of page

 The verb 'ad-lib' is a shortening of the Latin phrase 'ad libitum,' which means 'at one's pleasure' or 'as one wishes.'
 In theatrical and musical contexts, 'ad-lib' originally referred to the practice of allowing performers to improvise or add their own lines, actions, or music freely, without following a script or score.
 Over time, this Latin phrase was shortened to 'ad-lib,' signifying the act of spontaneously improvising or performing without prior preparation.
 Its etymology highlights the idea of creative freedom and spontaneity in performance, where individuals have the liberty to act or speak as they wish, adding an element of unpredictability and creativity to the performance.

-Quiz: Find the meaning of the verb ad-lib:
+Find the correct meaning of the verb ad-lib:

 Try Again!